 How much does it cost to be a vendor?

-There are several booth options at the Augusta Handmade Fair - a junior maker 4x4 for $20 (must be 18 or under), a small booth space (approx 6x8) for $40, a medium booth space (approx 8ft wide) for $60. a 10x10 tent booth for $75 (tent is not provided), and a large booth (approx 16x8) for $75.
+There are several booth options at the Augusta Handmade Fair - a junior maker 3x3 for $25 (must be 18 or under), a small booth space (approx 6ft wide) for $50, a medium booth space (approx 8ft wide) for $60. a 10x10 tent booth for $75 (tent is not provided), and a large booth (approx 12ft wide) for $80.
 100% of vendor fees benefit The Redemption Church Missions Fund.
 This fund benefits Sojourn Uganda, Envison Atlanta, etc.

 Can I share a booth with another maker?